 Congratulations!
 Your resume and cover letter got you to the next phase in the job search process – the all-important interview!
 This is your chance to shine and ensure the employer understands why you are the best candidate for the job.
-At this point, some may say this is your job to lose, but that isn’t the case.
+At this point, some may say this job is yours, but that isn’t the case.
 There could be a shortlist of several candidates vying for the same position.

 Interviews can involve any number of steps.
 It is quite common to have a brief pre-screening interview, often with someone from the HR department.
 These typically last anywhere from 15-30 minutes, and the purpose of them is usually to screen candidates based on their experience, qualifications, and salary expectations.
 Make sure to prepare for these with as much effort and diligence as a regular interview, because these can make or break your chances of being invited to interview at the next stage.